+The Seychelles is home to an ideal maritime environment for finding big fish making the Seychelles a dream for budding and professional fishermen.
 Whether one is in pursuit of a swordfish or blue marlin, the Seychelles is the perfect place to indulge in fishing.
-In a natural environment of great beauty, thanks to its geographical location, the Seychelles archipelago offers excellent conditions for this activity.
+With a naturally beautiful environment and abundance of fish, the Seychelles archipelago offers excellent conditions for big game fishing.

-The Seychelles archipelago also has a maritime environment that remains ideal for finding big fish.
-Indeed, there are many underwater pits that dot the maritime areas of the island, constituting excellent natural habitats for large fish like swordfish.
-The main inner islands, of granite formation, lie on a shallow plateau with depths averaging around 50m, and the waters are abundant with tuna, bonito, dorado, wahoo and sailfish.
-At the edge of this plateau the ocean floor plunges to 2,000m, with a greater variety of fish on offer, and with it better chances at encountering marlin and larger trophy fish.
+There are many underwater pits that dot the maritime areas of the island, constituting excellent natural habitats for large fish like swordfish.
+The main inner islands of granite formation lie on a shallow plateau with depths averaging around 50m and the waters are abundant with tuna, bonito, dorado and sailfish.
+At the edge of this plateau is the ocean floor which plunges to 2,000m, with a greater variety of fish on offer.

 - Fishing Season